 Don't Forget the Cutlery and Cleaning Stuff

-You might think you don't need that much when you go camping for one or two nights, but take it from me, if you don't have it, you sure going to miss it.
+You might think you don't need much when you go camping for one or two nights.
+Take it from me, if you don't have it, you sure going to miss it.

 I once forgot a spoon and a knife and you don't want to know how I ate my meat and pudding.
 I use a crate that's always packed with all the things I need.
-So when I have to go on a trip, I just take that crate and I've all the stuff I need.
+So when I have to go on a trip, I only have to pack that crate and I've all the stuff I need.